 Releases from EURs allow for activities that are prohibited by EURs, such as excavation and utility work.

-Environmental Use Restriction Form for Allowable Disturbance, Release, Termination, or Post Emergency Abatement Remediation(December 2021) (the Release Form) - A form to document any type of disturbance, release, termination, or post emergency abatement remediation from start to finish.
+Environmental Use Restriction Form for Allowable Disturbance, Release, Termination, or Post Emergency Abatement Remediation(July 2022) (the Release Form) - A form to document any type of disturbance, release, termination, or post emergency abatement remediation from start to finish.
 The table within the form is used to identify the information being submitted for each stage of the disturbance, release, termination, or post emergency abatement.
 The Electronic Transmittal Form is embedded as the cover page of this form so it can be uploaded in Word.

 EUR Fee Transmittal Form (July 2021) - If applicable, submit to DEEP CPPU with required fee.
 Embed a copy of the Fee Transmittal Form into the Release Form for: